 NOT USUALLY: Cidp differs from guillain-barre, and may well be less dangerous to life and limb.
 Does typically present with bilateral proximal and distal limb weakness, and some sensory problems, but cranial nerve involvement is inconstant, and respiratory compromise is unlikely, and best considered rare. ...Read more

 Not directly: Cidp affects motor nerve function, and typically does not disturb the autonomic nervous system directly.
 Secondary weakness or sensory issues do occur, which could interfere, and medication adverse events could influence sexual function, but most of this can be readily stabilized, allowing resumption of normal activity. ...Read more

 Will address CIDP: Short for chronic inflammatory demyelinating poly-radiculo-neuritis, an immune condition of the peripheral nervous system.
 If you do have it, and we have seen it associated with diabetes, it should best be treated with intravenous immune globulin.
 Should do just fine and live a normal life if all of this is treated and controlled. ...Read moreSee 2 more doctor answers

-No: Chronic inflammatory demyelinating polyneuropathy is not premalignant and I've never heard of it being a warning of hidden cancer.
+No: Chronic inflammatory demyelinating polyneuropathy is not premalignant and i've never heard of it being a warning of hidden cancer.
 But it is very troublesome.
 Congratulations are in order for your physicians for making the call -- it is often missed.
 I hope that you are able to get proper care -- much is available but it is intense and costly.
 Good luck. ...Read more